tink-ab/tink-money-manager-android/README.md

 3. Set up a `Tracker` implementation if you want to track screens and events in the finance overview UI for analytics.
 Follow the [analytics tracking guide](https://github.com/tink-ab/tink-link-android/blob/master/analytics-tracking-guide.md) to set this up.

-3. Create an instance of `FinanceOverviewController`
+3. Create an instance of `FinanceOverviewFragment`

 ```kotlin
 val financeOverviewFragment =